MightBeKaz-YouNeverKnow/Assignment-3/README.md

 The W key and the space bar and be used to jump pressing the key twice allows for a double jump pressing the "jump" button while near the wall allows you to wall jump then pressing the jump button after wall jumping causes you to jump collect coins to boost your score and collect the time orbs to add 30 seconds to your timer
+# ALL OF THIS CODE FOLLOWS EVERY RULE SET WITHIN THE 'SCOPE' OF THE ASSIGNMENT.
+THE COLLECTABLES, TIMER, SCOREKEEPING, AND MOVING PLATFORMS WERE ALL LEARNT DURING DESIGN WEEK